Working with the Python Requests Library

 The Python requests library is a widely used Python library for making HTTP requests.
 It allows you to send HTTP requests to web servers and receive responses, which can include data or web pages.
 If you are interested in implementing Python proxies with the requests library, here are some key examples:

 The python requests library is a widely used Python library for making HTTP requests.
 It allows you to send HTTP requests to web servers and receive responses, which can include data or web pages.
-If you are interested in implementing Python proxies with the requests library, here are some key examples:
+If you are interested in implementing Python proxies with the requests library, here are some key examples:1.
+Making a GET request and retrieving the HTML content of a page

 To retrieve the HTML content of a specific page by sending a GET request to a website's server, you can use the requests library in Python: